srikanthbeth/Smart-Agriculture-Farm-Management-System/README.md

   "total_amount": 2000.0,
   "payment_status": "Paid"
 }
 Sales Search

-Sales can be searched by payment status.
+Sales can be searched and filtered by payment status.

 Example response: